brexhq/substation/README.md

 }
 ```

-... running in any pipeline like these ...
+... running in any data pipeline like these ...

 ![alt text](substation_architecture.png)